-We offer multiple workshops to support students who are working with communities.
+We offer multiple workshops to support students who are working with communities, through courses, student organizations or independently.
 To work with a Ginsberg staff member on any of the resources listed below, please contact us at email@example.com.

 Alternative Breaks: Students will gain the knowledge and skills to plan and execute a meaningful alternative break experience for group members.

 Democratic Engagement: Students will engage in dialogue around pressing social and political issues.
 Students will learn how to engage across difference and examine ways to create change through the democratic process.

 Leadership Development:Students will focus on expanding the knowledge and skills necessary in creating positive change.